Jbirch-Git/Jbirch-Homelab/EIGRP/General EIGRP Lab/General EIGRP Lab.md

 The feasibility condition is a loop prevention mechanism to eliminate routing loops or have a feasible successor (backup route) that goes through the successor router that is currently down.

-The feasibility condition reads that a feasible successor must have an advertised distance lower than the feasible distance for it to meet the feasibility condition.
+The feasibility condition reads that a feasible successor must have an advertised distance lower than the feasible distance of the successor route for it to meet the feasibility condition.
 This concept takes real hands on practice to understand properly.

 We will create an example of this by introducing another router into the topology connected to R2.